 Step 3: In the online payment gateway, the member will select their payment option.
-These include a full upfront payment, a quarterly payment plan and Active Kids vouchers (twice yearly)
+These include a full upfront payment, a quarterly payment plan (from April 2022) and Active Kids vouchers (twice yearly).

 Step 4: The member will be prompted to enter their payment details.
 The accepted payment methods include credit card, debit card and Active Kids rebate voucher.

 Step 5: The payment will be processed.
 A confirmation message will appear on the screen, and a payment receipt will be emailed to the member for their records.

 Step 6: The member’s Scouts NSW membership record is updated to reflect their status and ‘financial to’ date.

 Members can pay their State Membership Fee via credit card, debit card and Active Kids rebate vouchers.